anatstefanski/Matala_1/README.md

 In addition, a visual chart is displayed showing the distribution of their sessions by category (in percentages), along with a breakdown of how many sessions belong to each category.

 **When the student is not registered to any sessions:**
-No sessions are displayed and the statistics chart remains empty.
+No sessions are displayed, the statistics chart remains empty, and a corresponding message is shown.

 #### Chat
 ![Chat](images/chat.jpg)